ahmad37/Embedded-Systems/README.md

 #### ----------------------------------------------------------------------------

 ####   Microcontrollers Abstraction Layer (MCAL):
   It's responsible to interact with the bare-metal microcontrollers and it's core peripherals.

 ####  Hardware Abstraction Layer (HAL):
-It's responsible to interact with different hardware componets such as sensors  and input/outout devices like Keypads, LCDs, 7-Segments and others.
+It's responsible to interact with different hardware components such as sensors  and input/output devices like Keypads, LCDs, 7-Segments and others.

 #### Service Layer
  containing services modules such as OS services and Schedulers.